devcjohn/cj.cafe/README.md

 ## Cloud tools used

-- Netlify: Code deployment.
+- AWS: Cloud hosting.
 - GitHub: Code hosting and version control.
 - Sentry: Error tracking.
 - reCAPTCHA: User verification.

 ## Docker commands

 ### Build

-docker build . -t cj.pro:latest
+docker build . -t cj-cafe:latest

 ### Run locally

-docker run -p 80:80 --name cj.pro-container cj.pro:latest
+docker run -p 80:80 --name cj-cafe-container cj-cafe:latest

 ### Delete container

-docker rm cj.pro-container
+docker rm cj-cafe-container

 ### Tag and push to docker hub
-docker tag cj-pro:latest devcjohn/cj.pro:latest
+docker tag cj-cafe:latest devcjohn/cj-cafe:latest
-docker push devcjohn/cj.pro:latest
+docker push devcjohn/cj-cafe:latest

 ## Deploying to AWS

-Prerequisite: Image referenced in main.tf is built and pushed to docker hub
+Prerequisites:
+- Update terraform files to match your domain name, AWS region, docker image, etc
+- Authenticate Terraform with AWS via terraform login

+### Create prerequites AWS resources
+In AWS Route53, create a hosted zone for the domain name you want to use, if it does not already exist.
+In main.tf, update the route53 record names to match this domain (eg name = "cj.cafe" -> name = "your-domain.com")
+This applies regardless of whether AWS is your domain registrar or not.
+If AWS is not your domain registrar, you will need to update the nameservers in your domain registrar to match the ones in the AWS hosted zone.

 ### Run terraform
-terraform init
+terraform -chdir=tf init
-terraform plan
+terraform -chdir=tf plan
-terraform apply
+terraform -chdir=tf apply

+### 🎉 Visit website 🎉

+In browser, go to https://{domain}

+## Debugging: Calling the website directly from the ECS container

 ### Get Website IP

-run /devscripts/getECS-IP.sh
+run `/devscripts/getECS-IP.sh`

 OR